- BACB Professional Disciplinary and Ethical Standards

 Examination content may not be appealed to the Review or Appeal Committees.

 The Review Committee shall only conduct its review through written documentation.
 However, if deemed necessary by the Review Committee, the Review Committee may telephonically or otherwise contact applicants, certificants, witnesses, and/or BACB staff to receive additional information.

 All decisions of the Review Committee are final unless appealed to the Board of Directors within thirty (30) days of the date of receipt of the Review Committee decision.

-Appeals of alleged violations of the BACB Professional Disciplinary Standards shall be heard by an Appeals Committee consisting of a minimum of three BACB current or former Directors.
+Appeals of alleged violations of the BACB Professional Disciplinary and Ethical Standards shall be heard by an Appeals Committee consisting of a minimum of three BACB current or former Directors.
 The BACB Chair shall appoint the BACB current or former Directors to the Appeals Committee and may (in the sole discretion of the BACB Chair) submit the appeal to be heard by the entire Board of Directors.
 In person appeals will be held at the next regularly scheduled in-person Board meeting if such hearing is requested by the appellant.
 Candidates and Certificants are responsible for their own costs associated with attending the appeal hearing.
 Candidates and Certificants entitled to an appeal hearing may waive the in-person hearing, and request, instead, that the hearing be held telephonically or in writing.

 All other appeals must be in writing and shall not be entitled to an in-person hearing.
 Candidates and Certificants appealing decisions regarding applications, renewals and recertifications that do not involve alleged violations of the Professional Disciplinary and Ethical Standards are not entitled to an in-person hearing.